PairSem: LLM-Guided Pairwise Semantic Matching for Scientific Document Retrieval: Experiment

 \subsubsection{\textbf{Results with domain-specific retrievers}}

 While our main objective is to enhance general retrievers for specific target domains, we also demonstrate that \method can improve domain-specific retrievers without relying on human annotations.
-We select two recent biomedical retrievers, \textbf{MedCPT} \cite{jin2023medcpt} and \textbf{BMRetriever-1B} \cite{xu2024bmretriever}, where domain-specific advancements have been actively explored.
+We select two recent biomedical retrievers, \textbf{MedCPT} \cite{jin2023medcpt} and \textbf{BMRetriever-1B} \cite{xu2024bmretriever}.
 MedCPT is trained on large-scale search logs and papers from PubMed, and BMRetriever-1B is trained on biomedical corpora such as bioRxiv\footnote{https://www.biorxiv.org/} and multiple medical QA datasets \cite{medicalqa, herlihy2021mednli, medmcqa}.

-Table~\ref{tab:biomedical} presents the retrieval performance of these retrievers and our enhancements on the SciFact dataset.
-We find that \method still improves their performance even though both retrievers are already fine-tuned on domain-specific data.
-In biomedical contexts, capturing fine-grained entities (e.g., \texttt{"homocysteine"}) and linking them with specific aspects (e.g., \texttt{"blood level"}) is critical.
+Table~\ref{tab:biomedical} shows that \method improves their performance even though both retrievers are already fine-tuned on domain-specific data.
+In biomedical contexts, capturing entities (e.g., \texttt{"homocysteine"}) and linking them with specific aspects (e.g., \texttt{"blood level"}) is critical.
 Despite domain-specific fine-tuning, it still remains difficult for holistic document-level embeddings to capture such detailed and structured semantics \cite{toter, shavarani2025entity}.
 By generating pairwise semantics and explicitly leveraging them for matching, \method successfully enhances the effectiveness of these domain-specific retrievers.